Djeex/nvidia-stock-bot/README.md

 **🤖 Nvidia Stock Bot** - A bot that alerts you in real-time about **Nvidia RTX FE** GPU stock availability through Discord notifications.

+> [!NOTE]
-*The code was partially written and structured using a generative AI.*
+>_The code was partially written and structured using a generative AI._
+>
+>_Github repo is a mirror of https://git.djeex.fr/Djeex/nvidia-stock-bot.
+You'll find full package, history and release note there._

 ## 📌 Table of Contents